gionn/gionn.github.io/_posts/2009-11-17-hylafax-with-a01-pu3-webrunner-usb.md

 ---
 <blockquote>HylaFAX is an enterprise-class system for sending and receiving facsimiles as well as for sending alpha-numeric pages.</blockquote>

-The <a href="http://www.atlantis-land.com/ita/scheda_prodotto.php?articolo=A01-PU3">A01-PU3</a> is an usb PSTN modem that support the <a href="http://wiki.openmoko.org/wiki/USB_CDC_ACM">CDC ACM</a> standard, and it works great on Linux!
+The A01-PU3 is an usb PSTN modem that support the <a href="http://wiki.openmoko.org/wiki/USB_CDC_ACM">CDC ACM</a> standard, and it works great on Linux!

 On Debian you can easily setup an Hylafax Server installing it by:
 <pre lang="bash">aptitude install hylafax</pre>